 The Great Lakes cluster is composed of 13,000 cores across 380 nodes, with at least 5 GB of RAM per core.
 Great Lakes is a batch-oriented system, so compute nodes are intended to allow long-running CPU, memory, or I/O intensive jobs.
 Login nodes are used to submit jobs to the batch scheduling system or compile software but may not be used to run jobs.
 More information about Great Lakes is available on the ARC-TS website.

 The following information will help you get started using Great Lakes:

 - In order to use Great Lakes, you will need a Great Lakes user login.
-To apply for a Great Lakes user login, fill out the login application.
+To apply, fill out the login application.

-- Great Lakes requires multi-factor authentication.
-U-M uses Duo for multi-factor authentication.
+- Great Lakes requires multi-factor authentication using Duo.
 If you haven’t already, you should Enroll in Duo.

-- A quick overview of using Great Lakes can be found in “Great Lakes User Guide.”
+- Review the quick overview of using Great Lakes, which can be found at the “Great Lakes User Guide.”

 - The College of Engineering provides a shared Great Lakes resource account, engin1, that can be used by faculty, students, and staff in the College.
 This account is meant for small-scale exploration and is not suitable for research projects or coursework.
 Courses that require the use of Great Lakes should have their own account, and researchers should purchase an account for their lab or project.